Fariha-1999/Doctor-Alert-System/README.md

 # Doctor Alert System

 A **Patient Voice-to-Text and Risk Alert System** using synthetic audio, transcription, BioBERT-based risk profiling, and automated email alerts.
-This system transcribes patient voice inputs, evaluates medical risk, stores data in a database, and notifies doctors when medium or high-risk conditions are detected.
+This system generates synthetic patient audio from text, transcribes the audio back to text, evaluates medical risk, stores data in a database, and notifies doctors when medium or high-risk conditions are detected.

 ---